PATIAT/eatsafe_bewell/TESTING.md

 ## Unresolved

-- It is still possible for admin users to add cetegories with identical names.
+- It is still possible for admin users to add categories with identical names.
 - When trying to access an edit category page or delete category while not logged in as admin and by pasting the URL with the category id into the search bar, I receive an ERR_TOO_MANY_REDIRECTS error which is usually caused by an infinite loop of redirects.
 In this case, the cause of the error might be the redirect("get_reports") call inside the first conditional block of the edit_category() function.
 If the user is not an admin, the function redirects them to the "get_reports".
 However, if "get_reports" requires admin privileges and the user is not an admin, the function will redirect them again to the "get_reports", creating an infinite loop of redirects.
 To fix the error, I checked if the user has admin privileges before redirecting them to the "get_reports" (they didn't), and checked if the "get_reports" is accessible to non-admin users (it is).
 I also tried to redirect the user to a different endpoint and render a different template if they weren't not an admin, to avoid an infinite loop of redirects.
 None of the above has worked effectively but I beleive that this scenario is unlikely as a user will need to know the category id to be able to replicate these circumstances and without admin access, this is not possible.
 - When a category is deleted, the reports associated with that category remain in place.
 In future, I intend to implement cascade functionality whereby when a category is deleted, all associated reports are deleted.
 This was simply an oversight during this project.